 Here are some tips for supporting children who experienced trauma as they prepare to go back to school:

-- Create as much predictability as possible ahead of time.
+Create as much predictability ahead of time as possible.

-- Get kids familiar with the teachers and school staff.
+Familiarize your child with teachers and school staff.

-- Many schools have a page on their website where students can see what the teachers look like.
-Show your child a photo of their new teacher and tell them their new teacher’s name.
+Show your child a photo of their new teacher on their school’s website.
 If they are returning to their old teacher, remind them of that experience.

-- You can contact the teacher and ask them to speak with your child.
-They can tell you and your child what will happen on the first day.
-The more your child knows what will happen next, the easier the transition will be – and that’s true for all children!
+You can also contact their teacher and ask them to speak ahead of time, so they can tell you and your child what will happen on the first day.
+The more your child knows what will happen next, the easier the transition will be—and that’s true for all children!

-- If your child has trouble being separated or away from you, think of something small they can take with them that helps them think of you.
-It can be a keychain, bracelet, or anything else that the school will let them bring that you think can calm them.
-Show them ahead of time so they can remember that they have it when they feel stressed.
+Give your child something small they can take with them that helps them think of you when they feel stressed.
+It can be a keychain, bracelet, or anything else that the school will let them bring that might calm them.

-- Consider calling or emailing your child’s teacher before school starts.
-You don’t have to tell them the details of your child’s traumatic experience, but you give them context.
+Consider contacting your child’s teacher before school starts.
+You don’t have to tell them the details of your child’s traumatic experience, but you can give them helpful context so they can be prepared.

-- For example, “my child is going through a hard time right now, and it’s possible that they may feel some distress about all the new experiences on their first day.
-We have been preparing, but I wanted you to know.
+For example, “My child is going through a hard time right now, and it’s possible that they may feel some distress about all the new experiences on their first day.
 If my child seems stressed, they have a trinket in their pocket (bracelet on their wrist, etc.) that can help.”

 Need More Help for Your Child?
 We can help: